-The U.S. Secret Service has officially adopted Glock as its new duty pistol.
-Since 1998, the Secret Service has armed its agents with a duty carry SIG Sauer P229 pistol in .357 SIG.
-That weapon and the round it fired quickly became the “go to” round as many agencies, including the FAMS, NJ State Police and others switched.
+The U.S. Secret Service officially adopted Glock as its new duty pistol back in 2019.
+Since 1998, the Secret Service had armed its agents with a duty carry SIG Sauer P229 pistol in .357 SIG.
+That weapon and the round it fired quickly became the “go-to” round as many agencies, including the FAMS, NJ State Police and others switched.

 At the time, the Secret Service was looking for a duty carry weapon that was less than full-sized, but carried a punch.
 The 9mm lacked the “stopping power” and the .40 Caliber S&W round lacked the accuracy the Secret Service was looking for.
 SIG Sauer partnered with an ammo company and, after some engineering and research, created the .357 SIG round.